alyssamichelle/progress/The Future of JS 2018.md

 > "It can go much further, like imagine in 3 years webassembly is good enough that we want to use it.
 Because we are a full platform, we could start shipping part of your apps as web assembly for you, without you having to do anything.
 Or ES2015 modules, or web components, or any of the 'modern web'."

 I'm extremely pumped to see what Angular has in store for 2018, 19, and beyond.
-It feels like we are finally getting past those akward teenage years, where w
+It feels like we are finally getting past those akward teenage years, where we are still figuring out who we are and how we fit into the world.
+Now we know what kind of framework Angular is and needs to be, and we are well on our way.

 **Prediction: Angular elements are going to be HUGE**

 ## AngularJS